Skip to main content

 • “While the system is still expanding, the existing mechanics already suggest depth and replayability, particularly as future updates promise additional abilities, enemies, and narrative branches.”

-• “The next is that it's an RPG—you get to do more stuff like fight, interact with your companion(s), and set goals, which introduces replayability, despite the rough 2.8 hour start (a skip intro would be nice here).”
+• “It's an RPG—you get to do more stuff like fight, interact with your companions, set goals, and that pretty much introduces replayability.”

 Skip Game Offers